Victoria (state): Federal government

 Victorian voters elect 50 representatives to the Parliament of Australia, including 38 members of the House of Representatives and 12 members of the Senate.
-Since 18 May 2019, the ALP has held 21 Victorian house seats, the Liberals 12, the Nationals three, the Greens one, and one held by an Independent.
-As of 1 July 2019, the Liberals have held five senate seats, the Nationals one, the ALP four, and the Greens two.
+Since 1 April 2023, the ALP hold 25 Victorian house seats, the Liberals 10, the Nationals three, the Greens one, and independents the remaining three.
+The ALP and the Liberals hold four senate seats each, while the Nationals, Greens, UAP and an independent hold one seat each.

 Local government

 Victoria is incorporated into 79 municipalities for the purposes of local government, including 39 shires, 32 cities, seven rural cities and one borough.
 Shire and city councils are responsible for functions delegated by the Victorian parliament, such as city planning, road infrastructure and waste management.
 Council revenue comes mostly from property taxes and government grants.